 Well Arts Institute partners with area organizations to provide a platform – a public forum to talk about the issues that face their members and communities.

-Our process begins with a series of workshops that focus on writing techniques for the stage, blending oral history and playwriting.
+Our process begins with a series of workshops that focus on writing techniques for the stage, blending documentary theatre, oral history, and playwriting.
 Next, the writers move into production, working with theatre professionals to use the writing produced in the workshop to create a new work for the theatre.

 By connecting our community through stage work we offer a safe space to have public conversations about how we can heal together.

 - Building bridges through creative collaborations often leads to continued cultural conversations initiated by the workshops and performances, into the larger cultural context beyond the performance realm to have a more ongoing involvement and a more lasting impact on the cultural issues it uncovers.